-The Department of Communication Studies offers undergraduate degree programs in communication studies, journalism, and public relations, and supports the university’s General Education program through both required and elective course offerings.
+The Department of Communication Studies offers undergraduate degree programs in communication management, journalism, and public relations, and supports the university’s General Education program through both required and elective course offerings.

 Additionally, as part of the journalism program, the department supports a converged student media experience, ZU Media: Student Voice of Azusa Pacific University, at ZUnews.com.
 The site offers students an opportunity to create journalistic content for the various media platforms of ZU News, ZU TV, ZU Radio and ZU Magazine, covering all campus news.
 The department also engages a nationally competitive forensics team and a national honors society (Lambda Pi Eta).

 Throughout all programs, emphasis is placed on the application of Christian truth and values to the study of communication theories and processes, consideration of ethical issues, and the mastery of current scholarship in each field.